 We offer gatherings for Seniors, American Baptist Women’s (ABW) ministries, and Youth Groups and activities.

-Some of our service activities include: Support for BURLINGTON FOOD SHELF Service at the SALVATION ARMY FRIENDLY KITCHEN GREEN STEEPLE CAFE – First Night meal at FBC
+Some of our service activities include: Support for BURLINGTON FOOD SHELF, meals for ANEW Place and FUMC Sunday Soup Suppers, GREEN STEEPLE CAFE – First Night meal at FBC

 Parking for Sunday morning worship is provided in three locations: 1) Handicapped parking is located at the back of the church.
 The entrance is from Pine Street through our driveway just north of Vermont Federal Credit Union.
 2) The main parking lot is immediately south of the church on St Paul Street.
 Entry is through the “tunnel” into the lot.
 3) Alternate parking is directly across the street from the church entrance on St. Paul Street in the public parking garage.
 Upon exiting the garage, tell the attendant you went to Sunday service at FBC and there will be no charge.